 The hostess referred to in the newspaper report was presumably Fanny Nash, and when Leonard died in 1873 Fanny took over the licence from her late husband.

 Richard Jarvis Arnold, born in the parish and resident there in the 1880’s and 1890’s recalls in his memoirs which were taken down 1936 by Dr. Hardman, a local historian, that: “the public houses were The Royal Oak kept by Woodruff and The Walnut Tree beer house kept by Sheaf”.
 Dr. Harman noted that “The Oak had since been rebuilt” indicating that the pub underwent alterations at some time from the late 1890’s to the early 1930’s when the memoirs were taken down.
 These must have been mainly internal as the building appears to have retained its original external features including windows and doors.
-In January of 1987 the ground floor interior underwent extensive alterations, with the unusual horse-shoe shaped bar installed during the previous alterations being replaced.
+The pub’s interior was little altered for many years until in mid-January of 1987 building work was carried out during which the ground floor interior underwent extensive alterations to the main bar and kitchen with the unusual horse-shoe shaped bar installed during previous alterations was replaced.
+These alterations were carried out after the heaviest snowfall recorded in East Kent for many years resulted in access by road to Nonington being temporarily cut off.
+Despite this bad weather the building work was completed inside of the week allowed for it.

 The widowed Fanny Woodruffe married James Stow in 1876 and her new husband became licensee and continued as such until in 1896 when Fanny again held the licence in her own right until 1899 when William Henry Sayer became the new land-lord.